 b.
 Residential Care Facilities: The Development Code shall be updated to define a "Residential Care Home" as family home, group care facility, or similar facility licensed by the State of California for 24-hour nonmedical care of persons in need of personal services, supervision, or assistance essential for sustaining the activities of daily living or for the protection of the individual, consistent with State law and to clarify that this type of facility is intended to serve as a residence for individuals in need of assistance with daily living activities.
-The revisions shall also ensure Residential Care Homes serving 6 or fewer persons are treated in the same manner as another residential use of the same type in the same zone and to allow residential care facilities serving 7 to 15 people as a permitted use in the R-M and the MU zone.
-Residential care facilities serving 15 or more people shall be allowed in the MU zone and will continue to be allowed in the R-M and RE-NW zone.
+The revisions shall also ensure Residential Care Homes serving 6 or fewer persons are treated in the same manner as another residential use of the same type in the same zone and to allow ensure residential care facilities serving 7 or more peopleare permitted objectively in the same manner as other residential uses of the same type in the same zone as a permitted use in the R-M and the MU zone and will continue to be allowed in the RE-NW zone.